aeramos/BetterSlowmode/README.md

       Channel of Administrator permissions in the channel.
 The slowmode will apply to members who don't have those permissions, according to the rules you set.
 - How do I include a moderator to a slowmode?
-    - You can only specially include people who are less powerful than you.
+    - Using the `-include` option with `@BetterSlowmode set`, `set-text`, or `set-image`, you can include individual members or roles.
+However, you can only specially include people who are less powerful than you.
 This is determined by the order of the roles in Discord.
 You can change the order in the server settings or ask the owner to set the slowmode.
 The owner of the server can include anyone.
 - Can I include multiple users and roles to a slowmode?
 The slash command only lets me choose one.
   - Yes!
 If you use the `@BetterSlowmode set` command, you can add as many `-include` or `-exclude` options as you want.
     For example `@BetterSlowmode set -include @john @peter -exclude @james @matthew`.
+Note that if some of a user's roles are included and some of them are excluded, the status of the higher-ranked role takes precedence.

 ## Host the bot yourself
 Since BetterSlowmode is open source, you can host the bot yourself for your own servers if you want.